gphat/censorinus/README.md

 methods to send the metric regardless.
 Note that the sample rate will *also* be sent.
 This is a convenience method to allow you to do your own sampling and pass that along to this library.

-## Threshold-based

-You can supply an optional `samplingThreshold` to the client that specifies a ratio at which the client will begin sampling, overriding any sampling value in the metric itself.
-When the `samplingThreshold` is met it is inverted by subtracting the ratio from 1.0. (e.g. a `samplingThreshold` of `.6` will result in a value of `.4`) and all incoming metrics sampled using this dynamic rate.

-This is a rather naive mechanism for sampling and it applies universally regardless of the desired sampling of the incoming metric.
-It is provided as an improvement over situations when the `maxQueueSize` is met and **no** metrics are emitted.

 # Notes